ndw/relaxng-gradle/README.md

 * `input` (File, required) The file to validate.
 * `schema` (File, required) The schema to use for validation.
 * `output` (File) The location where the validated document should be written.
+* `errorOutput` (File or OutputStream) The location where error messages are written.
 * `assertValid` (Boolean) If true (the default), schema validation errors cause the task to fail.
 * `catalog` (String) A catalog file to use during parsing.
 You can repeat this option.
 * `classpath` (String) Specify a classpath (if you have a custom datatype library, for example).